Mtang000/100-Days-of-AI-Engineering./README.md

   It can get in infinite looping as the code tells the AI to use calculator if needed ( if the question is a mathematical question then every time ) and the calculator tool is not working then it gets stuck in a loop.

-Day 31 - Vision Transformers.
+*Day 31 - Vision Transformers.
 Same as I did in the Day 10 and 11, it convert the 2D image into 1D line to understand the images.
 Weak point :
   It doesnt have any, but if an object is far away and is also split into two pixel then the model takes a lot longer to identify that object.

+*Day 32 - The Multimodal Bridge.
+I learned this from Youtube and this pretty simple, it breaks the image as the previous day code and also limits the search on the image according to the questions asked.
+Weak point :
+  The resolution of the image can affect the time the processing takes to answer the question.